 Our concepts of beauty, as much as our notions about it, are of course ineluctably subjective.
 Quentin Crisp, for one, rejected the need for it.
 “The Greeks were mad about the human form,” he once noted.
 “So much so that during its heyday Athens must have looked like a dressmaker’s window during a weaver’s strike.
 But it was no help.
 Not one of the great classical statues has the least individuality that would make it desirable, or even interesting.”
-As most of us, when Hepburn looked in a mirror she saw only her flaws.
+As with most of us, when Hepburn looked in a mirror she saw only her flaws.
 For her, beauty was, always, internal: “The beauty of a woman must be seen from in her eyes, because that is the doorway to her heart, the place where love resides.”
 Her love was such that, even in her final months, when she must have been in agony from the colon cancer that eventually killed her, in her capacity as a Goodwill Ambassador for UNICEF Hepburn’s primary concern was for the children of the world, and she devotedly lent her presence, and her passion, to what she called the “nightmare” of 1992 Somalia.
-John O’Hara famously (or infamously) deplored Hepburn’s thinness, not understanding that she herself, despite her lordly pedigree, had been starved as a youth in Holland during the Second World War.
-It was this, as much as her love for her own children, that gave her such a passionate drive to alleviate the horror of starving children.
+John O’Hara famously (or infamously) deplored Hepburn’s thinness, not knowing that, despite her lordly pedigree, Hepburn had been starved as a youth in Holland during the Second World War, and was simply incapable, in adulthood, of gaining weight.
+It was this, as much as her love for her own children, which gave her such a passionate drive to alleviate the horror of starving children.

 Her mother, the Baroness Heemstra, imparted in young Audrey the dictum that, “Manners, as she would say, don’t forget, are kindnesses.”
 Was it perhaps this that permitted her to accept public humiliations from her one-time husband Mel Ferrer without a murmur of protest or censure?
-The few recorded instances on a movie set in which Hepburn behaved, as she would term it, badly, her apologies were real, immediate, and charming.
-That sort of grace, as much as innate or even acquired poise, has never been in surplus.
-Today, it seems barely to exist.
+After the very few recorded instances on a movie set in which Hepburn behaved, as she would term it, badly, her apologies were real, immediate, and charming.
+That sort of grace, as much as innate or even acquired poise, has never been in surplus; today, it seems barely to exist.
+Today we are far more likely to get a Christian Bale, screaming abuse and obscenities at some lowly technician.
 We need Audrey Hepburn’s manners now as much as, or more than, we did when she was with us.

-Hepburn was famously snubbed at the Academy Awards in 1964, when residual anger at her “usurping” of Julie Andrews’ role in the movie of My Fair Lady mixed with resentment at her singing voice being melded with (and, sadly, overshadowed by) that of Marni Nixon to insure her not being given a nomination that year.
-But those who have seen, and (there is no other word for it) adored Audrey in Funny Face and who cherish her (admittedly heavily edited) rendition of “How Long Has This Been Going On?” regret that there was not a greater reliance on her own, limited but utterly charming, vocalese on the MFL soundtrack.
-That she was photographed with Andrews wearing what seems to be a smile of genuine pleasure, is testament to those kindnesses so prized by her mother.
+Hepburn was famously snubbed at the Academy Awards® in 1964, when residual anger at her “usurping” of what was felt to be a role in the sole possession of Julie Andrews in the movie of My Fair Lady mixed with resentment at her singing voice being melded with (and, unfortunately, overshadowed by) that of Marni Nixon insured her not being granted a nomination that year.
+But those who have seen, and — there is no other word for it — adored Audrey in Funny Face, and who cherish her (admittedly heavily edited) rendition of “How Long Has This Been Going On?” regret that there was not a greater reliance on her own, limited but utterly charming, vocalese on the MFL soundtrack.
+(Nixon’s voice simply doesn’t match.)
+That she was photographed with Andrews after the Oscars® ceremony wearing what seems to be a smile of genuine pleasure, is testament to those kindnesses so prized by her mother.
 It certainly made her look far more gracious than her critics.

-Today’s Google Doodle reminds us that 4 April would have been Hepburn’s 85th birthday, and it seems as impossible now as it did in 1993 that this most vital of movie icons is no longer with us.
+Today’s Google Doodle reminds us that 4 April would, and should, have been Hepburn’s 85th birthday, and it seems as impossible now as it did in 1993 that this most vital of movie presences is no longer with us.
 Yet, of course, she is.
-Audrey Hepburn can never really leave us, so long as an appreciation of charm and kindness retain some sort of toehold, however precarious, in the larger culture.
+Audrey Hepburn can never really leave us, so long as an appreciation of charm and kindness retain some sort of toehold, however tenuous, in the larger culture.